Factual/smaker/examples/tutorial.md

 Dynamically overwriting parameters requires capturing unnamed cli options, which comes with some drawbacks.

-1) Smaker prevents unnamed cli values with the `run` command.
+1) Smaker prevents unnamed cli values when using the `run` command.
-Disparities between the recorded endpoint configs and run-time configs is undesirable.
+Disparities between recorded endpoint configs and run-time configs is undesirable.

 2) `--[option] [value]` pairs are expected to be space-separeted (right now).
 An error message should log if you pass un-parseable configs.

-3) If you didn't change the `source` value above, the `fly` target outputs probably already exist, and the workflow won't re-run.
+3) If you did not change the `source` value above, the `fly` target outputs could already exist, and the workflow won't re-run.

-## Single module data transform
+## Single-module Example <a name="single-module"></a>

 The `simple` folder contains a more complicated example of a single-module workflow.
-The `simple_workflow` endpoint uses files in that folder to make a dataframe -> transform it with a python script -> filter it with a bash command:
+The `simple_workflow` endpoint makes a dataframe -> transform it with a python script -> filters it with a bash command:
 ```
 smaker run simple_workflow
 smaker run simple_workflow --no-dryrun